One leaf and so many uses! I love Bathua! Add it to Sarson ka Saag or make Bathua Raita or Bathua Parantha!

-I love Bathua and one of the most common use of Bathua is in making Sarsoon ka Saag, my granny used to say that it’s criminal to make Sarsoon ka saag without bathua added to it.
+#1: One of the most common use of Bathua is using it in the making of Sarsoon ka Saag, my granny used to say that it’s criminal to make Sarsoon ka saag without bathua added to it.

-- Make pies and puffs.
+#4.
+Make pies and puffs.
 Bathua makes for a pleasantly surprisingly addition to the tarts and pies.
 Think of the spinach pies and now try replacing Spinach with Bathua for an even more flavourful dish

 - Wash, clean and roughly chop bathua leaves in running water 2-3 times.
 Puree the bathua leaves or if you don't like the rawish flavour, quickly blanch them in boiling water for 2-3 minutes.
 Transfer to cold water before pureeing

 - Add atta, salt, ajwain, bathua puree and start kneading the atta.
 Add a little warm water if required.
-In the end add the melted ghee and knead for 1 minute.
+In the end, add the melted ghee and knead for 1 minute.
 Cover with damp cloth and set aside for 15-20 minutes to rest.

 - Divide the atta in 6 balls and roll paranthas out of them.
 Fry both sides on a hot tawa.

 - Enjoy with pickle, curd, chutney and chai